prono69/Auto-Forward-Bot/README.md

 2025-07-08 16:05:47 - INFO - __main__ - Forwarded text message
 2025-07-08 16:06:14 - INFO - __main__ - Bot Stopped
 ```

 ---

+### 🤝 Contributing

+Have an idea or a feature request?
+PRs are **most welcome**!
+Feel free to fork, experiment, and open a pull request — let’s make this bot even better together 💡

+---